 When you open it up, after a few spins of the compass, you will see a map of your area (make sure you have allowed the app to know your location).

-iCloud will then attempt to locate your phone.
+iCloud will then attempt to locate and track your iPhone.
 If the phone is switched off or out of range, you will see an option to Notify Me When Found.
 Click that and when the phone is back on and or in range, you will get an email to your Apple ID email address telling you.
 This means you don’t have to keep watching the iCloud page.

 In this case though, my iPhone is on and in range.
 The map is telling me that the phone is somewhere in my home (or at least it was when the last known location was sent to Apple).
 So the next thing to do is click Actions at the bottom of the map.
 This will then give you three options – Play Sound, Lost Mode, and Erase iPhone.